Gran Sabana: Mount Roraima

 Despite this, over this wall, it is an outstanding area, with tilt and space for tourists to climb to the top.
 Among the attractions are the Valley of the Crystals (a deposit of quartz formations), the Jacuzzi area (where water wells of greenish-yellow color), the viewpoints of La Ventana and El Abismo, the North Mazes, la Proa, Lake Gladys, and the "Triple Point".
-This point is in the northeast of the tepui, and is the place where it meets the border between Brazil, Venezuela and Guyana.
-They are also very attractive rock formations eroded by wind, leading to myriad interpretations of figures, as the formations of the "flying turtle", the "Mexican hat", the "monkey eating an ice cream cone," or the "elephant", shown in the image.
+This point is in the northeast of the tepui, and is the place where the borders of Brazil, Venezuela, and Guyana meet.
+There are also spectacular rock formations eroded by wind, leading to myriad interpretations of figures, such as the "flying turtle", the "Mexican hat", the "monkey eating an ice cream cone", and the "elephant".